mabutterfield/fgcp_ha_tgw_ew_attachments_old/README.md

     EAST: ssh -i <path to key pair file> ubuntu@(EIP of Fortigate HA PAIR) -p 2222
     WEST: ssh -i <path to key pair file> ubuntu@(EIP of Fortigate HA PAIR) -p 2223

-## Terraform Templates
-Terraform templates are available to simplify the deployment process and are available on the Fortinet GitHub repo.
-Here is the direct link to the [Fortinet Repo](https://github.com/fortinetsolutions/terraform-modules/).

-These templates include Terraform templates for other public clouds.
-The templates for this repository can be found in AWS/main_scripts
-These templates utilize modules for setting up the base vpc for a dual az fgcp deployment and various modules for creating VPCs, Route Tables, etc. These can be found in the following directories:

-  - [BaseVPC_FGCP_DualAZ] - ./AWS/main_script/base_vpc_dual_az
-  - [Modules] - ./AWS/modules
-  - [Main File for specific variables used to deploy] - ./AWS/fgcp_ha_tgw_ew_attachments/terraform.tfvars
-  - [Terraform setup script]- ./AWS/fgcp_ha_tgw_ew_attachments/new_venv_environment.sh

   To deploy the Terraform templates, the repository includes a setup script for creating a Terraform virtual environment (venv).
   This setup script may not work for every environment, but should work for "APT" based linux distros.
 If you have a functioning
   Terraform deployment environment, this script is unnecessary.
 If not, run the script and provide answers to the interactive script,